Evidence Level

 What is the recommended dosage of Vitamin D?

-Does Vitamin D interact with medications?
+Does Vitamin D interact with any medications?